4dn-dcic/fish_omics_format/docs/source/rna.rst

 -------

-This table is used to store and share the results of RNA FISH-omics experiments and it is required in the case RNA data was collected as part of this experiment.
-Each row represents a detected RNA bright Spot and corresponds to the localization of a specific RNA transcript.
-At a minimum, one needs to know the Spot_ID, the X, Y, Z coordinates of each localization, the Gene_ID and an additional ID used to link this data with other tables in this format (i.e., Trace_ID, ROI_ID and/or Cell_ID).
+This table is used to store and share the results of RNA FISH-omics experiments and it is **conditionally required** in the case RNA data was collected as part of this experiment.
+Each row represents a detected RNA bright Spot and corresponds to the location of a specific RNA transcript.
+At a minimum, one needs to know the Spot_ID, the X, Y, Z coordinates of each spot, the Gene_ID and an additional ID used to link this data with other tables in this format (i.e., Trace_ID, ROI_ID and/or Cell_ID).
 In addition, in case multiple transcripts are associated with the same Gene_ID and the FISH probes are capable of distinguishing them,